 Course Prerequisites and Instructor Approval

 Instructor permission may also be granted electronically via SSOL in cases where courses have an electronic wait list.
 Students may choose within SSOL to place themselves on course wait lists, which are of two varieties: either filled automatically on a space-available basis or filled by the course instructor based on student qualifications.
-Once a student is admitted to the course, the student is notified that s/he has been enrolled in the course and removed from the wait list.
+Once a student is admitted to the course, the student is notified that they have been enrolled in the course and removed from the wait list.

 Several departments that limit enrollment in their upper-level seminars and colloquia have special application processes.
 Priority enrollment in these seminars is often given to majors and seniors.
 Students are responsible for following special application or registration processes specified by individual departments for these limited-enrollment courses.